Attendant Allegedly Attacked By Passenger On Southwest Flight From Sacramento

 SACRAMENTO (AP/CBS13) – A Southwest Airlines flight attendant was assaulted by a passenger and lost two teeth in the attack last weekend, according to a union president, who complained to the airline’s CEO about unruly passengers.

 “Unfortunately, this is just one of many occurrences,” said the union president, Lyn Montgomery.
-She said there were 477 incidents of “misconduct” by passengers on Southwest planes between April 8 and May 15.READ MORE: Stimulus Check Latest: Is A Fourth Relief Payment Coming?
+She said there were 477 incidents of “misconduct” by passengers on Southwest planes between April 8 and May 15.READ MORE: Search On For Man Suspected Of Shooting Dog In Front Of 9-Year-Old Child In Modesto

 A Southwest spokesman said Tuesday that the incident happened Sunday morning after a flight from Sacramento to San Diego.